We R Memory Keepers Sew Easy Tutorial – Bible Art Journaling Challenge Lesson 23

 The time of the Peasants’ War is a time of history that is most responsible for the state we find churches in with regard to their views on creativity.
 It is just a fact of history.
 Those who would become known as the protestants, went like wild men through the churches destroying art work.
 They did what they felt was right.
 The catholic churches had a HUGE loss of creative work in that time which you can still see today if wandering through them.
 They took time to build up and replace some work in time.
 Protestants lived in fear of art in the church being idolatry.

-I founded the Prophetic Arts for Jesus group on facebook in 2008.
-It currently has over 7,000 members and hundreds regularly waiting on my ability to manually process their requests to join.
+I hosted the worlds largest prophetic arts Facebook group for over a decade.
 The beauty of this representation of creatives in over 40 nations is seeing what God is doing globally in creative ways.
 I cannot express in small spaces the incredible ways God is reviving creativity in church life in this time of history we live in.
 I just LOVE that we get to be part of a bigger expression.
 We can create something small in our time with God and it can impact others.
 It can impact whole communities and breath life on what had lost hope.
 Physical art is like music, it is a universal language.

 Creativity in us